AxisCommunications/locomote-video-player/README.md

 > - `buffer` - The number of seconds that should be buffered.
 The default value is `3`.
 > - `scaleUp` - Specifies if the video can be scaled up or not.
 The default value is `false`.
 > - `allowFullscreen` - Specifices if fullscreen mode is allowed or not.
 The default value is `true`.
-> - `debugLogger` - Specifices if debug messages should be shown or not. `debugLogger` is an
+> - `debugLogger` - Specifices if debug messages should be shown in the Flash console or not.
+The default value is `false`.
-> which contains `true` or `false` values for `trace` and/or `console`. `true` values will lead
-> to information being logged in either the Flash console or in the Javascript console.
-> Example `debugLogger: { trace: true, console: false }` causes debug messages to be shown in Flash but not in the Javascript console.
-> The default value is `false` for both.

 #### on(eventName:String, callback:Function)